mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 ### Amazon DynamoDB

-Amazon DynamoDB is a fast, highly scalable NoSQL database service offered by AWS.
+Amazon DynamoDB is a fast,serverless, highly scalable NoSQL database service offered by AWS.
 It's a popular choice for building modern applications that require high performance, flexibility, and global reach.
 Here's a breakdown of key concepts to help you understand DynamoDB:

+Here you dont create tables like in SQL that relate to eachother but here you create standalone tables.
+A dynamoDB table isjust a place where you stoer and query your data.
+Data is organized into items and items have attributes.

+DynamoDB doesn't require a rigid schema.
+NoSQl databses have flexible schemas.
+No data type restrictions.

 **Key Concepts:**